BIGJRA/BIGJRA.github.io/rejuv.md

 Return to the top, find a final hidden *Yellow Shard,* and enter the gallery.

-Beat the grunts with the assistance of Ren, then watch the scene…
+Beat the grunts with the assistance of Ren, then watch the scene...

 ## Blakeory Atheneum Tour